PulseRain/Rattlesnake/README.md

 If everything goes smooth, the final output of the compliance test may look like the following:
 ![verilator compliance test](https://github.com/PulseRain/Rattlesnake/raw/master/docs/verilator.png "verilator compliance test")

-For RV32IMC compliance test, there are total of 88 test cases.
+For the RV32IMC compliance test, there are total of 88 test cases.
 Among them, 55 are for RV32I, 25 are for C extension and 8 are for M extension.

 ## 5. Regenerate the Bitstream <a name="regen_bitstream"></a>
 bistream